Untangling American Christianity from Americanism

 The Hebrew word translated “image” in this passage is tselem, meaning literally an image.
 Strong’s Concordance describes the word further as “a phantom, i.e. (figuratively) illusion, resemblance; hence, a representative figure, especially an idol — image, vain shew”.
 (See BibleHub)

 I would note that we may only have the potentiality of being truly like God.
-In the New Testament, we find that we must be born again to become God’s progeny, His children, his ambassadors (representatives) and to be found “in” Christ, who is the exact representation of God in the flesh (not merely a resemblance).
+In the New Testament, we find that we must be born again to become God’s progeny, His children, his ambassadors (representatives) and to be found “in” Christ, who alone (at this time) is the exact representation of God in the flesh (not merely a resemblance).

-Perhaps, we only have the potentiality to be truly like God, but that doesn’t discount the fact that we are created in His image – as Adam and Eve were created in His image – as we are.
+Perhaps, we only have the potentiality to be exactly like God, but that doesn’t discount the fact that we are created in His image – as Adam and Eve were created in His image.
 This understanding sheds new light, perhaps, on the first commandment: “Thou shalt have no other gods before me”; and it sheds new light on the second commandment: “Thou shalt not make unto thee any graven image.”

 I am going beyond, now, what Carmen Imes says in the conversation, though I think it follows from her observations.
-I will also get to the surprising nuance she finds in reading Genesis 1:26-27* for what it says in the context of the Ancient Near Eastern culture.
+I will also get to the surprising nuance she finds in reading Genesis 1:26-27* that sets this text apart in the Ancient Near Eastern culture.

 Continue reading “The Surprising Significance of Being Made in God’s Image”